CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server.md

  1. Now click on **Create** button to continue.

- 1. At this step you have to enter Log analytics workspace ID and key to install the MMA in the **SQLVM**.
+ 1. At this step you must enter Log analytics workspace ID and key to install the MMA in the **SQLVM**.

  1. Now enter the Workspace ID and Key that you copied from previous step. and click on **Review + Create** button.